 When I first read this story all I could think of was what a sickening feeling the individual responsible must have had when they realized what had happened.
-We’ve all had an email, tweet or message we couldn’t recall and had to live with the consequences; to some degree that has become the nature of the beast.
+We’ve all had an email, tweet, or message we couldn’t recall and had to live with the consequences; to some degree that has become the nature of the beast.

-There have been some really good reports on what happened and how it ultimately impacted KitchenAid and their brand.
+There have been some really good reports on what happened and how it ultimately impacted KitchenAid and its brand.
 One of the best is from Simply Measured which shows the statistical response to the entire event including the crisis management by KitchenAid’s team.

 There are two really important lessons to be learned from this story.
 One is what NOT to do.
 One is what TO do.
 Employ the first as best you can and hopefully, the second won’t even come into play.

 The first is preventing this from happening.
 Although all of the details have not been published, clearly the person responsible was tweeting from a corporate account and a personal account at the same time.
 Whether on a multi-account software platform or just by having two accounts open you are increasing your risk of mistake.
 This raises an issue which can be addressed through internal systems and policies.
 For example not allowing employees responsible for your social media to toggle back and forth on the same device for work and personal accounts.
 Make it harder for them to go back and forth and you reduce your chances of needing this next lesson.